garrandall/popular-music-data/tracks/i-ll-do-for-you-anything-you-want-me-to-barry-white.md

 For as long, as long as I shall live
 Uh, ah, can't you see I want it
 Uh, uh, girl, I'll be doggone it
-Ooh, ooh, now I got to hold you
+Oh, oh now I got to hold you
-Ooh, ooh, gonna make love to you
+Oh, oh gonna make love to you

 Girl, I'll go insane